Tunnel Beach

 Hidden from sight, Tunnel Beach is one of Dunedin’s truly special places.
 The walk down a man-made tunnel will bring you to a stunning patch of sand surrounded by carved out cliffs.

-The trek down the hill and through the passage adds a fantastic, unique element to the walk.
+The trek down the hill above, in combination with the passage adds a fantastic, unique element to the walk.
 And, makes the end result of Tunnel Beach feel like a small but significant accomplishment.

 SOME HISTORY OF TUNNEL BEACH